 I don’t want to overwhelm you with mango recipes so I decided to pick one more to share this summer.
 And really, there was no contention.

-This Mango Thai Red Curry.
+This Thai Mango Chicken Curry.
 There are no words.
 Honestly, I think it’s the best “from scratch” invention to come out of this kitchen for a while.
 LOOK how thick and saucy it is!
 With 1/3 less calories!!!

 Everyone loves a great curry, especially creamy coconut milk ones.
 But I rarely have Thai curries midweek because of the calories….WOWZER!
 Coconut milk is seriously loaded with calories.
 There are 920 calories / 3,850 kilojoules in one 400g/13oz can of coconut milk.
 Did you know that??